WordPress/classic-editor/readme.txt

 By default, this plugin hides all functionality available in the new block editor ("Gutenberg").

 == Changelog ==

+= 1.6.2 =
+* Fixed bug that was preventing saving of the last used editor.

 = 1.6.1 =
 * Fixed a warning on the block editor based widgets screen.